CyvenS/team-4/.github/Team-4GDD.md

 There will be only a couple enemy types, one being a whale that covers most of the screen, almost as a level hazard that will harm both enemies and players.
 The other general enemy type is the shark as a natural predator (enemy) to shrimps.
 In terms of any additional enemy types or powerups, these are the stretch goals.

 # Used Assets

+## Tutorials
+- https://www.youtube.com/watch?v=LPRSHWffUA8 (Used this with a combination of some AI coding)